tzc1234/ChattingiOS/README.md

 ### Retrospective
 #### Unify the binary for web socket
 Before, the read messages endpoint was using HTTP request, now using web socket to read messages.
 Since the read message request only contains one `untilMessageID` parameter, it is lightweight enough to utilise webSocket for fast, efficient transfer.
-But then the binary for web socket must be reorganised, unifying from different message, readMessage binary responses to one `MessageChannelBinary`.
+But then the binary for web socket must be reorganised, unifying from different heartbeat, message, readMessage binary responses to one `MessageChannelBinary`.
 In order to distinguish the binary data, the first byte(UInt8) is used to determine the response type, and the remaining bytes are the payload.
-For message is 1, and readMessages is 2, represented by an enum.
-This approach will also benefit for the future when more different types of binary data are needed.
+For heartbeat is 0, message is 1, and readMessages is 2, represented by an enum.
+This approach will also benefit for the future when more different binary data types are needed.

 #### Apply new UI design
 It's quite easy to update the UI, benefit from the MVVM, I only have to focus on the UI layout/logic.
 First add the new UI view components files, then wire them to the existing `View Models`, after that with some polishing and bug fixing, finally remove the old views.
 This time I've extracted the styles code to a separate file.
 It will be simple to modify or add a new colour theme to this app.